cosmos/ibc-go/docs/README.md

 npm start
 ```

 This command starts a local development server and opens up a browser window.
 Most changes are reflected live without having to restart the server.
+However, in the local development environment, some plugins like `@docusaurus/plugin-client-redirects`, will not work at all.
+This is why the landing page is an error page in the local development environment, and why you have to click on the correct docs version to see the documentation.
+This is not the case in the production environment.
+To view the production environment, you must [build](#build) and [serve](#serve) the website locally.

 ### Build